kmucavele/bookshelf-java-api/README.md

 ## Description:

  * Java Bookshelf API written with Spring Boot
- * Provides Interfaces to store, get, update and delete Books from a user bookshelf
+ * Provides an API to store, get, update and delete Books from a user bookshelf

 ## Installation
 ### Requirements: